philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

 There is also an analog of the point free relation algebra in linear algebra.
 Linear algebra has the most widely used point free notation in the world, matrix notation.
-Consider the expressions $latex Ax=b$ and $latex X = ABC$ as compared to $latex \sum_j A_{ij} x_j = b_i$ and $latex X_{il} = \sum_{jk} A_{ij} B_{jk} C_{kl} $.
+Consider the expressions $ Ax=b$ and $ X = ABC$ as compared to $ \sum_j A_{ij} x_j = b_i$ and $ X_{il} = \sum_{jk} A_{ij} B_{jk} C_{kl} $.
 Matrix notation is SO much better for certain calculations.
 Other pieces of the matrix notation include transpose, inverse, Kronecker product, the Khatri-Rao product, and Hadamard product.
 Their properties are more clear in the index free form in my opinion.
 I believe even massive tensor expressions can be written index free using these operators.
 There are also analogies to be drawn between the [graphical notations in these different fields](http://math.ucr.edu/home/baez/rosetta.pdf).